 This type of tissue test is used to test for cancer in the bones.
-One option to perform this type of biopsy is with the use the CT scan technique.
-Another option to have it performed by a specialist-i.e. an orthopedic surgeon.
+One option to perform this type of biopsy is the use of the CT scan technique.
+Another option is to have it performed by a specialist, i.e. an orthopedic surgeon.

 A core biopsy is a type of tissue test that is a bit similar to the previous one that was described.
 It also involves the removal of tissue using a needle with an application of a local anesthetic.

 The difference is that the needle used for core biopsies are wider.
 This medical procedure usually does not require a general anesthetic.
 Most of the time with a core biopsy you will just go home with a band-aid on your skin.
 This is one of those tissue tests that may be performed in your doctor's clinic.